 Unfortunately, we no longer accept friend requests.
-With an association of over 800 it is simply to difficult for our volunteers to accommodate all requests.
+With an association of almost 900 it is simply to difficult for our volunteers to accommodate all requests.

 Will my player be playing on a diamond close to our home?

 Unfortunately, this can not be guaranteed.
-Our diamonds of use are spread out all over Red Deer however a majority of our registrants live on the south end.
+Our diamonds of use, assigned to us by the city of Red Deer, are spread out all over the city even though the majority of our registrants live on the south end.

 When will the schedules come out?

 Teams and schedules will be created in the first few weeks of April and will be posted to the website around the third week of April.
 An email will be sent to all registrants once this happens advising you where to find the info on our website.